Dylan-George-Field/Melbourne-Software-Developer-Survival-Guide/README.md

 - Mitsubishi Magna/380
 - Toyota Camry
 #### Bicycle
 If you live within 7km of the city this is the best, cleanest fastest and unsafe way to travel.
 Pickup a bike on Facebook Marketplace (via the app) for $150-$200.
 Get a bike lock or it will get stolen.
 Use lights at night and wear a helmet or you'll get a fine.
-Don't ride parallel to tram tracks and cross them carefully when wet.
 Stick to bike lanes and watch for opening doors.

+Beware of tram tracks.
 ## Finding a place to stay
 ### Temporary
 #### Airbnb